CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 1. Select **Publish** to publish your data to your lake house.
 Select your target Lakehouse connection before publishing.
 (Skip this step if you already published the dataset in an earlier step.)

-## Exercise 2: Exploring Copilot capabilities in Fabric notebooks
+### Task 2: Exploring Copilot capabilities in Fabric notebooks

 In this exercise, you will explore Copilot capabilities in Fabric notebooks.